 Free to total PSA ratio

 PSA circulates in the blood in two forms: free or bound to a protein molecule.
 The total PSA is the sum of the free and bound forms.
-Benign conditions like BPH produce more free PSA while cancer produces more of the bound form.
-Therefore, the lower the free to total PSA ratio is, the more likely cancer is present.
+Benign conditions like benign prostatic enlargement produce more free PSA while cancer produces more of the bound form.
+Therefore, the lower the free-to-total PSA ratio is, the more likely cancer is present.
 This test is more accurate in those with a PSA between 4.0 – 10.0 ng/mL.

 Should everyone be screened with PSA?

-Screening is defined as looking for cancer before a person has symptoms.
 Prostate cancer is a complex disease; it can develop into a fatal, painful disease, but it can also develop so slowly that it will never cause problems during the man's lifetime.
-There are concerns regarding the mass use of PSA and over-detection of incidental, small volume and low-grade prostate cancer with little potential to cause harm to the patient.
+There are concerns regarding the mass use of PSA and over-detection of incidental, small-volume and low-grade prostate cancer with little potential to cause harm to the patient.
 A prostate biopsy can cause harmful side effects such as bleeding and infection.
 Even if the prostate biopsy is negative, the PSA still has to be monitored regularly and this can cause psychological stress on the patient.
 Prostate cancer treatments, such as surgery and radiation therapy, may cause incontinence, erection problems and other complications.
 Therefore, the risks and benefits of diagnostic procedures and treatments must be taken into account when considering whether to have prostate cancer screening.

 Should I get my PSA done?

 The following recommendations are meant to act as a guide and by no means should replace an individual consultation and discussion with your doctor.
 Each patient is different and brings his own unique factors into the discussion.